Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 The day of your surgery:

-- Central venous pressure line: A central venous pressure (CVP) line is a thin tube put in a vein near your collarbone, or in your neck or groin.
+- A central venous pressure (CVP) line is a tube put in a vein near your collarbone, or in your neck or groin.
 The CVP line can monitor the fluid and pressure in your blood vessels.
 The CVP line also may be used to give medicines or fluids.

-- Blood transfusion: You may need a transfusion during surgery if you lose a large amount of blood.
-You will get whole blood, or parts of blood through an IV.
-You also may need a blood transfusion after your surgery.
-Ask your caregiver for more information about blood transfusions.
+- A blood transfusion may be needed during or after surgery if you lose a large amount of blood.
+Ask your healthcare provider for more information about blood transfusions.

 What will happen:

-- Your caregiver will remove the diseased part of your liver.
-The clamps will be removed so blood can flow through the remaining part of your liver.
-Your caregiver may use stitches, glue, or a laser beam to stop any bleeding.
-The incision will be closed with stitches or tissue glue and covered with a bandage.
+- Your incision will be closed with stitches or tissue glue and covered with a bandage.
 The liver tissue that was removed may be sent to a lab for tests.

 After your surgery:

 You will be taken to a room where you can rest until you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
-A caregiver may remove your bandages soon after your surgery to check your wound.
-When caregivers see that you are not having any problems, you will be taken to your hospital room.
+Do not get out of bed until your healthcare provider says it is okay.
+A healthcare provider may remove your bandages soon after your surgery to check your surgery area.
+When healthcare providers see that you are not having any problems, you will be taken to a hospital room.

-- You get sick with a cold or the flu.
+- You have a fever, a cold, or the flu.